PTE MocksMock Practice Tests

 • Strong local accents can make speech recognition harder, potentially lowering pronunciation scores even when the speaker is clearly intelligible to humans.

 • Background noise, poor microphone quality, or speaking too close to the mic can degrade your speaking scores — factors that have nothing to do with your English ability.
+Proper equipment handling is essential.

 • The score review process only checks for technical errors.
 It does not have a human re-evaluate your accent, give partial credit, or apply a different scoring model.